 Winter’s almost here, let’s winterize that lawn!
-Number 1 on the most important list of late fall chores is to winterize your sprinkler system.
+Number one on the most important list of late fall chores is to winterize your sprinkler system.
 It’s important to know how to avoid a cold weather catastrophe.
 Read on to find out how the professionals at Custom Lawn & Landscape can prepare your backflow preventer and sprinkler system for winter weather.

 Step 1: “Blow Out” Your Sprinkler System